 EXEMPT FROM THE MS-DRG

-Charges for a physician's surgical services are exempt.
+Charges for a physician's surgical services are exempt from the inpatient services.
 These charges should be billed separately on a CMS-1500 or 837p electronic form with the appropriate CPT procedure codes for surgical services performed.